patpatpat625/ECE324_Music_classification/README.md

 ### `data`

   should contain the training, validation and testing set.
-However, as these files are too large to upload, the folder is empty.
+However, as these files are too large to upload, the folder only contains a csv file with all the classical pieces used for our training and model evaluation

 ### `data_preprocessing`